 Algemeine- Page 21 Allegmeine-SS Unit Flag (Item SS 21-2) PRICE: SOLD

-Third Reich SS Engagement Ring (Item SS 21-2a) PRICE: We have "Gahr" style; only $450.00 SS Wedding Ring (Item SS 21-3) PRICE: $450.00 These charts are provided so that our customers and researchers can have a better understanding of the runes as used by the SS.
+Third Reich SS Engagement Ring (Item SS 21-2a) PRICE: We have only 2 small Hammerle-style rings left at $450 and one size 11 1/4 size Gahr at $650 SS Wedding Ring (Item SS 21-3) PRICE: $450.00 These charts are provided so that our customers and researchers can have a better understanding of the runes as used by the SS.
 The runes on the wedding ring were a sampling of the styles and do not spell out anything in particular.
 Mgr.
 Germania

 DESCRIPTION: The SS had a special wedding ring and you can see above.
 This was the official wedding ring of the black Allgemeine SS (Schutzstaffel).
 The elite SS bodyguard regiment, the Leibstandarte Adolf Hitler, who later became the 1st SS Panzer Division of the Waffen SS had their own distinctive wedding ring similar yet different than the standard type.
 The Leibstandarte model had the motto of the corps spelled out partially in runic symbols.
 The motto was ‘Meine Ehre Heisst Treue” or My Honor is Loyalty and these brave men stayed absolutely and resolutely true to these words.
 The most interesting thing to be seen when viewing this ring is that the letters (E) and (SS) and (T) are done in Teutonic rues; also seen in the sentence is the life rune that looks like a (Y).
 This is the life rune of the ancients.
 The Sonnenrad, the sun wheeled Swastika, the Hagel rune and the Ty-rune are seen here.
 They were crafted in 935 silver for LAH Commander Josef Sep Dietrich.
 This was an exclusive contract.
 A few were also made in 800 silver content.
 There of course will be copies turned out by the usual fakers but ours are the originals and the sharp detail cannot be copied without distorting the finished project modeled by inferior equipment such as rubber lost wax molds.
 These rings historically were produced in massive dies and then hand finished and you will recognize that perfection immediately!
 This is the (Ursprünglich stück) “the real thing” and you will surely be very pleased with it.
 We have a couple of these in size 9 ¼ and a couple in 9 ½ but they are very limited and will be snapped up fast.
 We have a jeweler here in our town who could size one of these rings but there would be some distortion in the looks and details and I hate to see them changed.
 It attacks the integrity and the originality of the ring.
 If you can wear a 9 ¼ to 9 ½ ring you will be most fortunate as this is the ultimate SS ring ranking in importance just below the Totenkopf Honor ring.
 Of course some collectors have no intention of wearing it.
 However, if you are planning an SS mating ceremony out under the sacred oak then you are fortunately enriched by having found this listing on the Germania International site.
 Wunderbar!
 PRICE: $1,000.00 The Schwarze Korps Grouping Newspaper (Item SS 21-4) PRICE: $2,850.00 Kampfzeit Ring AH Standarte (Item SS 21-5) PRICE: $685.00 Reinhard Heydrich Presentation Fencing Sculpture (Item SS 21-6; PERS 2-8) PRICE: SOLD